micropython/micropython/docs/library/network.rst

         Activate ("up") or deactivate ("down") the network interface, if a boolean argument is passed.
 Otherwise, query current state if no argument is provided.
-Most other methods require an active interface (behavior of calling them on inactive interface is undefined).
+Most other methods require an active interface (behaviour of calling them on inactive interface is undefined).

 .. method:: AbstractNIC.connect([service_id, key=None, *, ...])